Marvelous Monday in Mexico City

 visiting markets mexico city

-I’ve updated my original list for Mexico City on Monday to include some more great places that I found open.
+I’ve updated my original list for Monday in Mexico City to include some more great places that I found open.
 Enjoy your Mondays everybody!

 visiting markets mexico city

-Almost every day of the week there is a tianguis, or open-air market going on Broka Farmers Marketsomewhere throughout the city.
+Almost every day of the week there is a tianguis, or open-air market going on somewhere throughout the city.
 Here’s an amazing interactive map that shows tianguis all over the city for every day of the week for you to take your pick from.

 And of course, there are all the city’s indoor markets where Monday is a big day for buying and selling.
 Check out the Merced for a sensory overload or the smaller Mi Mercados scattered throughout the city.

-It can be a quiet day for eating and drinking since many places are either closed or lock up early.
-Avoid Reforma and the Centro and head out into more neighborhood street scenes such as Alvaro Obregón en La Roma, Tamulipas in La Condesa, Hamburgo and Londres in La Zona Rosa, or Torres Adalid in La Navarte.
+Monday in Mexico City can be a quiet day for eating and drinking since many places are either closed or lock up early.
+Avoid Reforma and the Centro and head out into more neighborhood street scenes such as Alvaro ObregΓ³n en La Roma, Tamulipas in La Condesa, Hamburgo and Londres in La Zona Rosa, or Torres Adalid in La Navarte.
 Or take in a show, there’s lots of local theater for Spanish-speaking audiences.

 **Updated in August 2024** For other ideas on how to spend your days in Mexico City see my guide to Colonia Roma, Sunday in Mexico City, and Discovering the Polanco Aviary.